allegro/turnilo/docs/configuration.md

 The expression for this dimension.
 By default it is `$main.sum($name)` where *name* is the name of the measure.

-The `$main` part of the measure expressions serves as a place holder for the table name.
+The `$main` part of the measure expressions serves as a placeholder for the data segment.
-In Plywood every aggregate is a function that acts on the segment group.
+In Plywood every aggregate is a function that acts on a data segment.

 You can create derived measures by using non-trivial expressions.
 Here are some common use cases for derived dimensions: